Build a Self-Replicating Program (Quine)

 This form directly implies that for any programming language powerful enough to represent all computable functions, we can write a program that prints its own source code.

-Let's Build a Quine!
+Let's Build a Quine

 Now that we understand the theoretical foundation, let's create our first quine.
 Here are the requirements, explained:

-Print the source code without opening the file.
+- Print the source code without opening the file.

 - This ensures true self-replication without external dependencies.

-Include at least two comments.
+- Include at least two comments.

 - Comments demonstrate that even non-executable parts of the code can be replicated.

-Use at least two functions.
+- Use at least two functions.

 - This shows that quines can work with more complex program structures.

-returns nothing (indicating perfect replication).- This Unix command compares the output of running the quine with its source file.
+- This Unix command compares the output of running the quine with its source file.

-will produce no output, confirming successful self-replication.
+- If they're identical, diff will produce no output, confirming successful self-replication.

 A C Solution